fastn-stack/fastn/WINDOWS_INSTALLER.md

     path: windows_x64_installer.exe
 ```

-These code changes have been added to the `release windows` job in the workflow file.
-The steps include:
+Explanation:

-1. Downloading the EnVar Plugin for NSIS, which is required for correctly configuring path variables in Windows.
+1. Download the EnVar Plugin for NSIS, which is required for correctly configuring path variables in Windows.
-2. Extracting the plugin to the appropriate location.
+2. Extract the plugin to the appropriate location.
-3. Creating the installer executable by specifying the following inputs:
+3. Create the installer executable by specifying the following inputs:
    - `CURRENT_WD`: The current Github Working Directory.
    - `VERSION`: The release tag.

+In the `create-release` job, we download the `windows_x64_installer.exe` artifact and rename it to `fastn_setup`.
+In the next step, it is added to the `artifacts` list as part of the files to be released.